aalbin/trinity4j/README.md

 t4j.get(dbset, function(err, results){ ... });
 ```

-## add tag to all messages sent by me to users in groups I am a member of
+## add tag to all messages sent by me to users in groups that I am a member of
 aka 'really complex example'
 ```
 	// this is me, hi!